benibenj/vscode-pythonCpp/readme.md

 To use this extension you must have the following 3 configurations in your launch.json file
 * C/C++ attach config e.g. Windows: `(Windows) Attach`, Linux: `(gdb) Attach`
 * Python launch config
-* PythonCpp Debug config with the following attributes:
+* Python C++ Debug config with the following attributes:
   - **pythonLaunchName**: The name of your C++ Attach configuration
   - **cppAttachName**: The name of your Python Launch configuration